thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-counting-challenge.md

 ### Method 1

-For the first method, I chose to loop using the `ForEach-Object` cmdlet which accepts input from the [pipeline][Pipelines].
+For the first method, I chose to loop using the `ForEach-Object` cmdlet which accepts input from the [pipeline](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines?view=powershell-7).

 ```powershell
 PS> 1..100 | ForEach-Object { if ($_ % 2 -eq 0 ) {$_ } } | Measure-Object -Sum